Admission to Student Teaching

 - return the completed form to the Academic Advising and Testing Office.

-All students in Teacher Education must apply for student teaching at least one semester before the experience is to begin.
+All candidates who have been admitted to internship must apply for student teaching at least one semester before the experience is to begin.

 By the end of the semester in which the application is made, students must have: